Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-deployment-rest-api/docs/DeploymentControllerApi.md

 DeploymentControllerApi apiInstance = new DeploymentControllerApi();
 String id = "id_example"; // String | ID of application
-Boolean excludeServiceClients = false; // Boolean | If the value is 'true' the service will return only users belonging to the application.
-Otherwise user and service clients belonging to the application will be returned.
-Boolean group = false; // Boolean | If the value is 'true' the service will return users belonging to the application, directly or via groups.
+String name = "name_example"; // String | Filter on username, showing all users that contains the search key Boolean group = true; // Boolean | If the value is 'true' the service will return users belonging to the application, directly or via groups.
 Otherwise only users directly belonging to the application will be returned.
-String name = "name_example"; // String | Filter on username, showing all users that contains the search key List<String> roles = Arrays.asList("roles_example"); // List<String> | Roles that user must have on the application.
+String roles = "roles_example"; // String | Roles that user must have on the application.
-try {
+Boolean excludeServiceClients = true; // Boolean | If the value is 'true' the service will return only users belonging to the application.
+Otherwise user and service clients belonging to the application will be returned. try {
-    List<String> result = apiInstance.getUsersUsingGET(id, excludeServiceClients, group, name, roles);
+    List<String> result = apiInstance.getUsersUsingGET(id, name, group, roles, excludeServiceClients);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling DeploymentControllerApi#getUsersUsingGET");